Degenerative Disc Disease

 Working a physically demanding job

 The right treatment for patients diagnosed with degenerative disc disease will depend on the severity of their symptoms and their unique condition.
-At Central Nevada Regional Care, patients experience pain relief from treatment with pain management therapy, joint and soft tissue injections, and occupational medicine.
+At Las Vegas Primary Care, patients experience pain relief from treatment with pain management therapy, joint and soft tissue injections, and occupational medicine.

-Pain management therapy offered at Central Nevada Regional Care may encompass a range of treatments, such as hot and cold therapy, progressive muscle relaxation, meditation, acupuncture, cognitive behavior therapy, yoga, tai chi, deep breathing, nonsteroidal anti-inflammatory medication, massage, opioids, antidepressants, and beta-blockers.
+Pain management therapy offered at Las Vegas Primary Care may encompass a range of treatments, such as hot and cold therapy, progressive muscle relaxation, meditation, acupuncture, cognitive behavior therapy, yoga, tai chi, deep breathing, nonsteroidal anti-inflammatory medication, massage, opioids, antidepressants, and beta-blockers.

 Joint and soft tissue injections may also help alleviate pain from degenerative disc disease.
-Injections offered at Central Nevada Regional Care include piriformis injections, epidural injections, sacroiliac joint injections, and trigger point injections.
+Injections offered at Las Vegas Primary Care include piriformis injections, epidural injections, sacroiliac joint injections, and trigger point injections.

 Some cases of degenerative disc disease interfere with daily life and impair a patient’s ability to perform job duties.
 In these cases, occupational medicine could help the patient make important adjustments in their workplace as they pursue other treatment.

-Staff at Central Nevada Regional Care are also available to help employers adapt the workplace to the limitations of employees diagnosed with degenerative disc disease.
+Staff at Las Vegas Primary Care are also available to help employers adapt the workplace to the limitations of employees diagnosed with degenerative disc disease.
 Occupational medicine can help both employers and injured employees implement a plan to move forward.

 Some patients may need advanced treatment for degenerative disc disease.
 Advanced treatment may include chiropractic adjustment, physical therapy, and even surgery.
-Patients are encouraged to speak to their physician at Central Nevada Regional Care to learn more about obtaining advanced treatment for degenerative disc disease.
+Patients are encouraged to speak to their physician at Las Vegas Primary Care to learn more about obtaining advanced treatment for degenerative disc disease.

 7 DAYS A WEEK!